enjj/Unity-Multiplayer-Game-Development-with-NodeJs/README.md

 - I've  also learned how to use Nodejs and how to work with WebSockets.

-- I learn cool stuff about synchronizing A.I. over the network in real time.
+- I've learned cool stuffs about synchronizing A.I. over the network in real time.
 By doing this project, I have a multiplayer game template and you can use to make something simple, or something as complex as a massive multiplayer online game or MMO.

 - All contributions are welcome.